niwla23/schulhack/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://gitlab.com/niwla23/schulhack/-/issues).
 By Contributing you agree that your contribution will be released under GPLv3.
+All merge requests should be made against the develop branch, not master!

 ## Show your support